-My God, who makes the sun to know His proper hour to rise, And to give light to all below,

-Doth send him round the skies.
+MY God, who makes the sun to know His proper hour to rise, And to give light to all below, Doth send him round the skies.

-When from the chambers of the east,

-His morning race begins,

-He never times non-stone to root
+When from the chambers of the east His morning race begins, He never tires, nor stops to rest,

-He never tires, nor stops to rest, But round the world he shines.
+But round the world he shines.

-So, like the sun, would I fulfil

-The business of the day;

-Begin my work betimes, and still

-March on my heav'nly way.
+So, like the sun, would I fulfil The business of the day : Begin my work betimes, and still March on my heavenly way.

-Give me, O Lord! thy early grace,

-Nor let my soul complain,

-That the young morning of my days

-Has all been spent in vain.
+Give me, O Lord, thy early grace, Nor let my soul complain, That the young morning of my days Has all been spent in vain.